aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KCV-0067/docs.md

-Ensure that the Kubernetes PKI certificate file permission is set to 600
+Ensure that the Kubernetes PKI key file permission is set to 600.

 ### Impact
 <!-- Add Impact here -->